R v Hasan: Facts

 Bryan Davies had died of a heroin overdose on 16 December 1999.
 On 14 April 2000 his body was discovered in the boot of the Rover, and the police believed that he had been injected with a fatal dose.
-Sullivan and Taeger were arrested and when interviewed said that the defendant had had the Rover in December 1999.
+S and CT were arrested and when interviewed said that the defendant had had the Rover in December 1999.
 They were awaiting trial at the time of the defendant's trial.

 Defendant was indicted for aggravated burglary related to an incident on 23 January 2000, involving the same house and the same victim as the earlier incident.
-The defendant admitted at trial that he had forced his way into the house on this occasion, armed with a knife, and had attempted to steal the contents of the safe, but claimed that he had acted under duress exerted by Sullivan, who had fortified his reputation for violence by talking of three murders he had recently committed.
-On the day in question, the defendant claimed, he had been ambushed outside his home by Sullivan and an unknown black man whom he described as a "lunatic yardie".
-Sullivan demanded that the defendant get the money from the safe mentioned on the earlier occasion, and told the defendant that the black man would go with him to see that this was done.
-Sullivan said that, if the defendant did not do it, he and his family would be harmed.
+The defendant admitted at trial that he had forced his way into the house on this occasion, armed with a knife, and had attempted to steal the contents of the safe, but claimed that he had acted under duress exerted by S, who had fortified his reputation for violence by talking of three murders he had recently committed.
+On the day in question, the defendant claimed, he had been ambushed outside his home by S and an unknown black man whom he described as a "lunatic yardie".
+S demanded that the defendant get the money from the safe mentioned on the earlier occasion, and told the defendant that the black man would go with him to see that this was done.
+S said that, if the defendant did not do it, he and his family would be harmed.
 The defendant claimed that he had no chance to escape and go to the police.
 The black man drove the defendant to the house and gave him a knife, saying that he himself had a gun.
 The defendant then broke into the house and tried unsuccessfully to open and then to remove the safe.
 The black man was in the vicinity throughout, and drove him away when the attempt failed.

 On 5 June 2000 the defendant was arrested and interviewed in relation to the two burglaries.
 He denied any involvement in either.
 The victims of the second burglary then identified him on an identification parade.
 He was charged and produced a note which began "I rely on duress".
 He gave no detailed particulars.

 On 26 June 2000 the defendant was interviewed, in the presence of his solicitor, by police investigating the death of Bryan Davies.
-He made a witness statement, describing his relationship with Sullivan and Taeger and explaining how the Rover had come to be outside his flat, where Taeger lived, before Christmas 1999.
+He made a witness statement, describing his relationship with S and CT and explaining how the Rover had come to be outside his flat, where CT lived, before Christmas 1999.
 He then had an off-the-record conversation with the police (which Lord Steyn has described in [45] and [46] of his opinion).

-By a defence statement dated 4 August 2000 the defendant gave further details of his defence of duress, claiming that he had been coerced into committing the second burglary by Sullivan.
+By a defence statement dated 4 August 2000 the defendant gave further details of his defence of duress, claiming that he had been coerced into committing the second burglary by S.